 Make sure your Yelp, TripAdvisor and Facebook pages are all up to date, then read through what your customers are saying about you.
 Word of mouth can be both positive or negative, so staying on top of it and checking reviews on a daily basis (and responding when appropriate) will help you have a good handle on your brand perception.

 9. Save money where you can

 Monitoring cash flow is a big part of a restaurant manager’s job.
-And one way to tangibly showcase that you’re doing your job well is by finding creative ways to help your company save money.
+And one way to tangibly showcase that you’re doing your job well is by finding creative ways to help your restaurant save money.
 For example, you can:

 10. Find a mentor

 It’s no easy task to manage a restaurant alone.
 One of the best tips we’ve heard is to partner with someone who has experience as a general manager and who can guide you through the process.
-From handling irate customers to the easiest ways to train your staff and make sure they stay happy, they’ll have some tricks up their sleeves that they can pass down to you.
-If you can’t think of anyone who you can meet with on a regular basis to teach you the ropes, the internet is your second-best bet.
+From handling upset customers to the easiest ways to train your staff and make sure they stay happy, they’ll have some tricks up their sleeves that they can pass down to you.
+If you can’t think of anyone who you can meet on a regular basis to teach you the ropes, the internet is your second-best bet.
 Using Facebook groups or forums to ask people in the restaurant industry their advice is sure to help you become a better restaurant manager.

 11. Make work fun!